 Goal setting, or as I call it desire setting has always worked for me.
 Not necessicarliy because of the goal, but because of where my attention is going. “where your attention goes, your energy flows.”
 Our thoughts become things.
 If you continue to think something over and over and over again, it will absolutely manifest itself.
 Not magically with a wand, but because the actions or inactions that we take will be based on our thoughts and our beliefs.
 Money is no different.

 Here are some steps to help you set Contagiously Positive goals.
-You can read Monday’s post as well if you haven’t yet.
-It is related to setting heart-centred goals.

 You have created the idea of what you want (your vision), now pull out one thing that you can create a goal for.
 For example, it could be that you want to pay off a $5000 credit care balance or save $3000 to go on a trip to Mexico.